lukas-kratochvil/mafil-proband-safety-questionnaire/README.md

 ```

 ## Developers installation
+Create a `.env` configuration file inspired by `.env.example`.

 The docker-compose configuration file to use for the development is called `docker-compose.local.yml`.
+Start all the services with the command below:
 ```bash
 docker-compose -f docker-compose.local.yml up -d
 ```

-Source code directories and `package.json` are mapped as volumes in the container file system.
+Source code directories and `package.json` are mapped as volumes in the corresponding container file system.

 To populate the local database with initial data, the command below must be run inside the `server` container.
 ```node